-The oldest trees east of the Rocky Mountains can be found on this meandering blackwater stream in the southeastern part of the state: a stand of 2,624-year-old bald cypress.
+The oldest trees east of the Rocky Mountains can be found on this meandering blackwater stream in the southeastern part of the state: a stand of thousand-year-old bald cypress trees.
+The oldest is a staggering 2,624 years old.
 These ancient trees are easily recognized by their huge buttresses and flat tops that have been blown out by countless storms.

 The river flows 66 miles through portions of Sampson, Pender, and Bladen counties before emptying into the Cape Fear River 14 miles above Wilmington.
 Water ash and cat-briar form a subcanopy of dense thickets along the banks of the river.
 Elsewhere along the river, slight variations in elevation allow for changes in the forest from black gum and tupelo gum in lower areas, to water hickory, American elm, and some oak species on the ridges.
 In a few places, dry upland bluffs along the river support longleaf pines and turkey oaks.